ipfs/team-mgmt/Project Management Process.md

 - may have parts or sub-goals
 - may have parts or sub-goals big enough to merit own Goals

-The IPFS project management process tracks the work with the following **tools**:
+The IPFS project management process uses the following **tools** to plan and track work:

 Roadmaps
-- attached to a project
+- are attached to a project
-- has a list of milestones, ordered by completion time
+- have a list of milestones, ordered by completion time

+Backlogs
+- are attached to a project
+- have a list of all goals for a project, ordered by priority

 Pipelines
-- are stages through which goals move, the steps between "not done" and "done"
+- have a set of stages through which goals move (the steps between "not done" and "done")
-- guide the software development process
+- show what has been completed, what's being worked on at the moment and what will be worked on next

 ## Projects
 TODO